cmcneil7532/cmcneil7532/README.md

 Frontend Developer
 ------------------

 I have been self teaching myself React JS, HTML, and CSS.
-I have a passion in learning and furthering my knowledge in the frontend developer community.
+I have a passion in learning and furthering my knowledge in the frontend  community.

 * 🌍  I'm based in Ashburn, Virginia
 * ✉️  You can contact me at [chris.mcneil7532@gmail.com](mailto:chris.mcneil7532@gmail.com)